 - mishandling or theft of client funds

-Klose & Associates's Legal malpractice lawyers are frequently retained when lawyers representing clients fail to bring a case within the applicable Statute of Limitations or “legal deadline,” which is the most common example of attorney negligence.
+At Klose & Associates, our legal malpractice attorneys in White Plains are frequently retained when lawyers representing clients fail to bring a case within the applicable Statute of Limitations or “legal deadline,” which is the most common example of attorney negligence.
 Sometimes attorneys miss the statute of limitations by filing too late out of ignorance of the legal deadline, law office failure, sloppy record keeping, or plain ignorance of the law.

 Statute of Limitations and Legal Deadlines